RenatoMateo/CO2-Emissions-Forecasting-Multi-Model-Analysis/README.md

 # CO₂ Emissions Forecasting — Multi-Model Analysis

 From emissions data to climate insight: multi-model forecasting of national CO₂ emissions across the world's top 10 emitters (1970–2022), comparing Ridge, Random Forest, XGBoost, and kernel-tuned SVR to identify the most reliable predictor of future emissions.
-Delivered as an interactive Power BI dashboard translating model outputs into policy-oriented indicators.
+Delivered as an interactive Power BI dashboard, translating model outputs into policy-oriented indicators.

 ---